numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 While the actual backward compatibility impact is not yet fully clear, we anticipate, and accept the following changes:

-* ``PyArray_DescrCheck`` currently tests explicitly for being an instance of PyArray_Descr.
-The Macro is thus not backward compatible (it cannot work in new NumPy versions).
-This Macro is not used often, for example not even SciPy uses it.
-This will require an ABI breakage, to mitigate this new versions of legacy numpy (e.g. 1.14.x, etc.) will be released to include a macro that is compatible with newer NumPy versions.
-Thus, downstream will may be forced to recompile, but can do so with a single (old) NumPy version.

-* The array that is currently provided to some functions (such as cast functions), may not be provided anymore generally (unless easily available).
-For compatibility, a dummy array with the dtype information will be given instead.
-At least in some code paths, this is already the case.

-* The ``scalarkind`` slot and registration of scalar casting will be removed/ignored without replacement (it currently allows partial value based.
-The ``PyArray_ScalarKind`` function will continue to work for builtin types, but will not be used internally and be deprecated.
+* **Python API**:

-* The type of any dtype instance will not be ``dtype`` anymore, instead, it it will be a subclass of DType.
+  * ``type(np.dtype("f8"))`` will be a subclass of ``np.dtype``, while right now ``type(np.dtype("f8")) is np.dtype``.

-* Current user dtypes are specifically defined as instances of ``np.dtype``, the instance used when registered is typically not held on to, but at the very least its type and base would have to be exchanged/modified.
-This may mean that the user created Descriptor struct/object is only partially usable (it does not need to be used though, and is not for either ``rational`` or ``quaternion``)
+    Code should use ``isinstance`` checks, and in very rare cases may have to be adapted to use it.

+* **C-API**:
+    * In old versions of NumPy ``PyArray_DescrCheck`` is a macro which uses ``type(dtype) is np.dtype``.
+When compiling against an old NumPy version, the macro may have to be replaced with the corresponding ``PyObject_IsInstance`` call.
+(If this is a problem, we could backport fixing the macro)

    * The UFunc machinery changes will break *limited* parts of the current implementation.
 Replacing e.g. the default ``TypeResolver`` is expected to remain supported for a time, although optimized masked inner loop iteration (which is not even used *within* numpy) is expected to not remain supported and lead to errors instead.

+* **dtype implementors (C-API)**:
+  * The array that is currently provided to some functions (such as cast functions), may not be provided anymore generally.
+    For example ``PyArray_Descr->f->nonzero`` or ``PyArray_Descr->f->copyswapn``,
+    may instead receive a dummy array object with only some fields (mainly the dtype), being valid.
+    At least in some code paths, a similar mechanism is already used.

+  * The ``scalarkind`` slot and registration of scalar casting will be removed/ignored without replacement.
+     It currently allows partial value based casting.
+     The ``PyArray_ScalarKind`` function will continue to work for builtin types, but will not be used internally and be deprecated.

+   * Current user dtypes are specifically defined as instances of ``np.dtype``.
+     The creation works by the user providing a prototype instance.
+     NumPy will need to modify at least the type during registration.
+     This has no effect for either ``rational`` or ``quaternion`` and mutation of the structure seems unlikely after registration.

+Since there is a fairly large API surface concerning datatypes, further limitations or the limitation of a certain function to currently existing datatypes is likely to occur.
+For example current functions which currently use the type number as input should probably be replaced with functions taking DType classes instead in the long term.
+Although public, large parts of this C-API seems very rarely and possibly completely used by downstream projects.

 Discussion